 4.12.1 Each DNO will publish when an ICP can self-determine their own POINT OF CONNECTION utilising the common template below.

-We publish the instances in which an ICP can self-determine its own Point of Connection on our dedicated Competition in Connections web page (Self Determination of Point of Connection and Self Design Approval Criteria).
+We publish the instances in which an ICP can self-determine its own Point of Connection on our dedicated Competition in Connections web page.

 A relevant extract of the document is shown below: